The True Cost of Sodium Hypochlorite

 The use of Sodium hypochlorite has been the standard in most applications, BUT why then does it not work and why do you still fail most audits and don’t meet compliance objectives?

 Sodium Hypochlorite is NOT a cheap solution and you don’t get compliance!
+The true cost of sodium hypochlorite, not exactly what you think it is.

 Let’s for the moment exclude all mechanical, maintenance and logistic challenges on the application side.
 Even if you look after the installation, which is cheap and easy, there is one fundamental principle you can’t do ANYTHING about.